ajinChen/Amazon-Product-Analysis/README.md

 * People who purchase digital ebook are more likely to share their review on product.
 * People who purchase digital video are less likely to share their review.

-In the second plot, we showed that the average review length of review across different years.
+In the second plot, we show the average review length of review across different years and there is a obviously decrease trend in this plot after 2011.

 <img src="pictures/Avg_review_length_year.png" width="400" >

-This plot show that:
-* There is a obviously decrease trend in this plot after 2011.

-In the third plot, we focus on the average sentimental score of review across different categories.
+In the third plot, we focus on the average sentimental score of review across different categories.<br>
+There is a perfect match between the distribution of sentimental score of review and the distribution of star rating on product. (the number above the bar is star rating)

 <img src="pictures/Sentimental_score.png" width="400" >

-This plot show that:
-* There is a perfect match between the distribution of sentimental score of review and the distribution of star rating on product. (the number above the bar is star rating)